-S mode (AT): Select this mode while riding in AT MODE when you need more power, such as when overtaking, climbing hills, or pulling away.
+S mode (AT): Select this mode while riding in AT MODE when you need more power, such as when overtaking, climbing hills, pulling away.
 MT MODE: MT MODE (6-speed manual operation) You can choose between 6 gears in this mode.

-Changing between Neutral and AT/MT
+Shifting Gears (Continued) Changing between Neutral and AT MODE/MT MODE